Selected Web Resources For Political Science

 Grey/Follow The Mullahs/Atlantic Monthly/November 2004

-"forensic theology" is rapidly becoming a valuable intelligence tool.
+strategy, "forensic theology" is rapidly becoming a valuable

 Periodicals